The collapsible water canteen is intended for use in temperate and tropical environments for carrying drinking water.

 The Modular Sleep System is designed to insulate the user in environments ranging from mild weather to extreme cold weather.

-The water repellent sleeping bag case provides a wind resistant, water repellent cover for a sleeping bag.
+The M-1945 water repellent sleeping bag case provides a wind resistant, water repellent cover for the sleeping bag.

-The M-1949 arctic outer shell sleeping bag is designed to fit over the mountain sleeping bag in temperatures of 14°F and below.
+The M-1949 arctic sleeping bag consists of two mummy-shaped sleeping bags: outer bag and inner bag.
+It is for use in temperatures of 14°F and below.